 The Tony Knowles Coastal Trail follows the coastline of Anchorage along Knik Arm and Cook Inlet.
-Many rest areas provide scenic views of Anchorage, the surrounding mountain ranges, Cook Inlet and Knik Arm.
-You're also likely to encounter wildlife along the way.
-The Alaska Railroad tracks parallel the trail for about 1 mile (a configuration known as rail-with-trail), just past the northern trailhead, and passenger and freight trains are a common site.
+Many rest areas provide scenic views of Anchorage, the surrounding mountain ranges, and tidal inlets.
+You're also likely to encounter wildlife along the way, especially moose.
+The Alaska Railroad tracks parallel the trail for about 1 mile (a configuration known as rail-with-trail), just past the northern trailhead, and passenger and freight trains are a common sight.

 The entire trail is paved and suitable for biking, running, walking and skiing.
-As you reach Point Campbell in the last 0.5 mile, you'll be presented with a most formidable grade.
-The approaches to Earthquake Park (between milepost 2 & 2.5) and Point Woronzof (between mileposts 3 & 4) also present considerable grades.
+From downtown Anchorage, the northern half of the trail offers a relatively level grade.
+Toward the southern end of the trail, travelers will find three notable hills as they approach Earthquake Park, Point Woronzof and Kincaid Park.
 The trail is marked by mileposts every 0.5 mile with the exception of the first 1+ miles.

-The Tony Knowles Trail intersects the Lanie Fleischer Chester Creek Trail at Westchester Lagoon, a little over 1 mile from the former's northern trailhead.
+The Coastal Trail intersects the Lanie Fleischer Chester Creek Trail at Westchester Lagoon, a little over 1 mile from the former's northern trailhead.
 The trail skirts the lush shoreline of the lagoon, which offers an unparalleled opportunity for birdwatching, including shorebirds, waterfowl and even eagles.

 Wildlife viewing is most abundant along the southern half of the trail, where the trail departs the more populated areas and is surrounded by birch trees and evergreens.
 The trail skirts Anchorage Airport between mileposts 3.5 and 7.5, and trailside benches provide the opportunity to watch the planes come and go.

 I saw a moose closeup on the wooded section of the coastal trail past the airport.
 The views of Anchorage and the mountain range across the water are breathtaking.
 Surface is smooth, it gets somewhat hilly at Earthquake Park (with a very interesting exhibit) and the airport runway.
 Mileage markers are somewhat confusing since mile 0 is not at the downtown terminus, but at Westchester Lagoon about 2.5 miles from the Alaska Railroad Depot, then runs along the water to the airport then through dense forest for another 9 miles or so for a total of 11 miles.